AiaRup/f-m1-siscode/README.md

 $ gulp
 ```

-This tast will launch a webserver with BrowserSync and several watchers will be watching the files SCSS / JS / HTML, in the folder **public/**, to reload the browser when needed.
+This task will launch a webserver with BrowserSync and several watchers will be watching the files SCSS / JS / HTML, in the folder **public/**, to reload the browser when needed.

 ### Final version to upload to production